jschless/jschless.github.io/index.md

 ---
-layout: page
+layout: home
 ---
 My name is Joe Schlessinger.
-I'm an Army Engineer officer currently working as a Lincoln Laboratory Military Fellow and studying for my Master's Degree at MIT.
+This is my blog.
+Posts come in a few forms: technical explorations, book thoughts, and general musings.

-I like to read and code.
+Here are a few of my recent posts: